JasonLaurich/Turnera_multiple_mutualisms/README.md

 2. Fitting G matrices and univariate Bayesian objects

   a.
 GMatrix_Estimation_final.R: (sample) code that fits G matrices and univariate Bayesian objects for all populations of _T. ulmifolia_.
-Also includes code for   construction of G matrix for seedset experiment.
+Also includes code for   construction of G matrix for seedset experiment, the signigicance testing of diagonal elements, and the generation of randomized data sets for each population.

   b. b.
 Bayesian_Heritability_final.R: (sample) code that fits univariate Bayesian objects to randomized datasets for each population of _T. ulmifolia_ for the purposes of significance testing.